 So, I thought I would make a list of the kind of foods you should be eating if you’re over the age of 40, which will really help to get lean and work towards getting in the best shape of your life.

-If you are interested in finding out what you SHOULD be eating in the form of meal planning and diet you can download my free plan here.
+If you are interested in finding out what you SHOULD be eating in the form of meal planning and diet you can download my free nutrition guide and meal plan

 1. Chicken breast